Anne E. Fowler Literacy Fellowship

 Those chosen to become a Fowler Literacy Fellow receive full tuition, a stipend, health insurance coverage, and a notebook computer.
 The program was made possible by a generous grant from the Anne E. Fowler Foundation and The Grossman Family Foundation.

-To be eligible for a prestigious Anne E. Fowler Literacy Fellowship, candidates must have a minimum of three years' teaching experience in the elementary grades within a less-advantaged school system.
+To be eligible for a prestigious Anne E. Fowler Literacy Fellowship, candidates must have a minimum of three years' teaching experience in the elementary grades within a less-advantaged school system and have earned a Master's Degree.